 ‘Thursday Night Football’

 Once again the Thursday Night Football schedule has been turned upside down.
 While NFL Network gets all the games, 11 of them are available from multiple outlets.
-In January, Fox outbid CBS and NBC in a deal worth a reported $3.3 billion over the next five years to land telecast rights for those 11 games.
-Meanwhile, as it did last year, Amazon shelled out big bucks for TNF streaming rights, landing those same 11 games for its Amazon Prime Video service, as well as its Twitch video service.
-Below is a list of all the TNF games scheduled, including those on Fox (available for most with HD antenna), Amazon Prime Video, and Twitch, as well as the full NFL Network TV schedule for good measure.
+In January, Fox paid a reported $3.3 billion over the next five years to land telecast rights for those 11 games, and those available down the road.
+Meanwhile, Amazon shelled out big bucks for TNF streaming rights, landing the same 11 games for its Amazon Prime Video service, as well as its Twitch video service.
+Below is a list of all the TNF games left as of publication time, including those on Fox (available for most with HD antenna), Amazon Prime Video, and Twitch, as well as the full NFL Network TV schedule.
 (All games scheduled at 8 p.m.
 ET unless otherwise noted.)

 |11/29: Saints @ Cowboys||11/29: Saints @ Cowboys|

 |12/15: Texans @ Jets, TBD||N/A|

 As you can see, while there are great options for cord cutters to watch most of TNF this year, you’ll have to get creative if you want to watch the back quarter of the season.

 If you live in a dorm, apartment complex, or city that doesn’t allow for access to DirecTV, you may be eligible to buy the company’s coveted NFL Sunday ticket package without having to sign up for satellite.
 The standard streaming package — which currently starts at $73.49 a month under a four-month promotional period — allows you to stream out-of-market games on your computer, smartphone, game console, or smart TV, no satellite required.
 You can find out more about this package, and whether or not you qualify, at the DirecTV website.